ppicatto/miner/README.md

-# Minner v 0.1
+# miner v 0.1
-This is a project to get minner data using php and mongo.
+This is a project to get miner data using php and mongo.

-Minner project use
+miner project use
  - [composer](https://getcomposer.org)
  - [symfony](https://symfony.com)
  - [mongo](https://www.mongodb.com)